By Michelle Ark and Chris Wu

-You can further organize models into directories that indicate a data science team at Shopify like ‘finance’ or ‘marketing’.
+Users can further organize models into directories that indicate a data science team at Shopify like Finance or Marketing.

-To support a clean data warehouse we’ve also organized data models into these rough layers that differentiate between:
+To support a clean data warehouse, we also organized data models into layers that differentiate between:

 With these two changes, a data consumer can quickly understand the data quality they can expect from a model and find the owner in case there is an issue.
 We also pass this metadata upstream to other tools to help with the data discovery workflow.

 dbt has native support for ‘schema tests’, which are encoded in a model’s schema.yml file.
 These tests run against production data to validate data invariants, such as the presence of null values or the uniqueness of a particular key.
 This feature in dbt serves its purpose well, but we also want to enable data scientists to write unit tests for models that run against fixed input data (as opposed to production data).